Ranking the 10 Best Anchormen in Football History

 A. Lothar Matthaus is widely regarded as the greatest anchorman in football history.

-Q. What is the role of anchorman in football?
+Q. What is the role of the anchorman in football?

 A. An anchorman needs to protect their backline by reading the game and stopping opposition attacks by tackling, winning duels and intercepting.
 They are also required to be neat in possession and help their side start attacks.